 - Drink and finish about 30 minutes before your long run or marathon in shake form.
 Cornstarch based.

 - It gives around 2-4 hours worth of energy – according to the website, 2 scoops will give 3 hours of energy.

 - If you’re like most people and run a marathon longer than 2.5-3 hours, you might need to supplement with a gel later to get you through to the end of your marathon.
 Others will find that supplementing with water and a simple electrolyte drink (like Gatorade) will be enough.

-What about electrolytes?
+What about electrolytes in fuel?

 Some of the above products, like Sword and Tailwind, already include the electrolytes you’ll need to replace those lost while you sweat.

 Otherwise, you’ll want to supplement with something like SaltStick Fastchews, Gatorade, regular salt tablets, or a salty food like pretzels.
 Especially when it’s warm out.

 If you are sweating a lot, you will need electrolytes if your running nutrition doesn’t have them (look for sodium, potassium, etc.)

 If you’re wondering if you can just take Gatorade as your nutrition for your long run, you could definitely try, but according to Runners Connect, it’s not the best option stating that gels are much more energy-dense than sports drinks.
 Supplementing for a bit of extra electrolytes works well for many, though.
 Nuun is another popular electrolyte drink that I really like that has a bit of a “cleaner” profile.

 Bringing Your Own Nutrition Vs. Using What’s on the Marathon Course